Your gap is Learning, response, and institutionalization

 Multiple project contexts — the construction-to-operations transition

-Across multiple project contexts, the construction-to-operations transition emerged as the most consistently fragile moment in the SE-GRM lifecycle.
+The construction-to-operations transition emerged as the most consistently fragile moment in the SE-GRM lifecycle.
 During construction, projects typically have large, active community relations teams; formal engagement activities are frequent; contractor presence means direct daily contact with community members; and monitoring and response functions are well-resourced.
 When operations begin, the picture changes dramatically.
 Construction teams are replaced by lean operations staff with different mandates and different relationships.
 Formal engagement activities are wound down.
 The ComRel officers who spent years building community trust are reassigned.
 Communities that had weekly contact with familiar faces find themselves with a new contact, if any, whose name they don't know and who has no knowledge of what was discussed, what was agreed informally, or what concerns were still open.
-In multiple contexts, communities described this transition using the same language: they experienced it as abandonment.
-Not as a reduced engagement intensity appropriate to the operational phase.
-As the project getting what it needed and then leaving.
+In multiple contexts, communities described this transition using the same language - they experienced it as abandonment.
+Not as a reduced engagement appropriate to the operational phase but as the project getting what it needed and then leaving.

 The Construction-to-Operations Transition

-“It got fixed quickly, but it happened before it was fixed.”
+“It got fixed quickly, but it didn't need to happen.”

 This observation captures the core limitation of reactive-only grievance management: resolution after the fact is not the same as prevention.
 A system that can only respond cannot protect.
 The GRM must learn from patterns, not just resolve cases.